 (1) a daytime contact phone number

 (2) a copy of your driver’s license

 (3) your social security number

-(4) a voided check (I would not give them this piece of information as it is unnecessary to verify your identity and none of their business)
+(4) a copy of a voided check (I would not give them this piece of information as it is unnecessary to verify your identity and none of their business)

 Declined Check Information for Check Writers

 Returned Check Collection

 Call to get your Free Annual File Disclosure pursuant to the Fair Credit Reporting Act